vxlang/vxlang-page/README.md

   - Hotfix.2023.02.28
     - If there is no relocation table, a bug that fails engine operation has been fixed.
     - The process pause detection function is force-enabled.
+  - Hotfix.2023.03.04
+    - A bug in the code obfuscation exception handling process has been fixed.
+    - The x86-64 virtualization command was added.
   - [Download](https://github.com/vxlang/vxlang-page/releases/tag/0.9.0)

 ## Goal